 How is Paneer Made and How long it takes

-Making paneer at home is really a very easy job and there is really no special tricks you need for this.
+Making paneer at home is very easy.
+There are no special tricks you need for this.
 Believe me, once you make this you will no longer buy the store-bought one.
 It is way softer and does not have any rubbery texture, unlike the store-bought ones.

-All you need is an acidic agent like lemon juice or vinegar in addition to milk and you are done.
-Yes, the process of boiling milk, curdling and then setting it takes time, but then there is no need to babysit it.
-Boiling milk can be done simultaneous to your other chores and the rest is just curdling which takes a minute or two and then setting it into shape if you need firm size pieces.
+All you need is an acidic agent like lemon juice or vinegar in addition to milk, and you are done.
+Yes, the process of boiling milk, curdling, and then setting it takes time, but then there is no need to babysit it.
+Boiling milk can be done simultaneously with your other chores, and the rest is just curdling that takes a minute or two, and then setting it into shape if you need firm size pieces.
 Homemade Paneer is Ready.

 Pro Tip – Diluting the acidic ingredient used in making Paneer helps it make soft and firm.
 If an acidic ingredient is not diluted, the paneer might turn crumbly.